Suraj2904/Jarvis_Desktop_Assistance/README.md

 │
 ├── main.py          # Core assistant — all features and voice logic
-├── openaitest.py    # Quick script to test your OpenAI API connection ├── config.py        # Your API keys (never commit this to GitHub!)
+├── openaitest.py    # Quick script to test your OpenAI API connection ├── config.py        # Your API keys
 └── README.md        # This file
 ```